Table of Contents

 The products offered by companies in the FinTech environment are designed to offer more personalized and immediate solutions, but what do these apps have in common?
 These are the 5 must-have traits on all the applications that cater to the financial industry:

-Integration has two fronts when it comes to fintech apps: the capability of integrating with several other systems and multi platform app development synchronization.
+Integration has two fronts when it comes to fintech apps: the capability of integrating with several other systems and cross platform mobile app development services synchronization.
 Having the capability to integrate with multiple applications is more of a necessity than a luxury for fintech apps.
-Both individual and business customers require a variety of services such as mobile payments, crowdsourcing or financial resource management services – unless an app is prepared to cover all their needs, it must be compatible with other applications to be able to exchange information.
+Both individual and business customers require a variety of trading software development services such as mobile payments, crowdsourcing or financial resource management services – unless an app is prepared to cover all their needs, it must be compatible with other applications to be able to exchange information.

 One of the biggest challenges with a system that supports multiple devices is synchronization of state between devices, or synchronization between multiple users.
 If you have a financial application that runs on multiple platforms, it’s suggested to have your setup shared between all these platforms and have a uniform experience.

 With money being such a delicate subject and all, security takes on a key role for fintech apps.
 Building trust and confidence among the app’s user base and potential customers is of utmost importance, people will be wary of using a brand new app that doesn’t have outstanding security measures.
 Two-factor authentication is a good way of securing digital accounts.
 Two-factor authentication is the most widely-used security measure for these types of applications.
 Third party services such as Twilio Verify or Twilio Authy allow verification via SMS or a special app that the user installs on their device.
 That way, they have full control over accessing the account.